 Of course, I always caveat that it’s important to make the switch to safer when it’s best for you.
 It’s a personal decision that everyone can make for themselves!
 Even I don’t have a makeup bag that’s 100% safe – most of the products that I use daily are, but safe beauty brands just haven’t found a way to create products that work as well in every category.
 At least, not that I’ve found yet!
 But keep following along and I promise to find them all eventually!

-So just like my ranking of the best eye creams, I’ve laid out how the natural deodorants that I’ve been testing have worked out.
-I’ll keep updating this post as I try new ones too so you can see where they rank!
-If you’re thinking about making the switch to safer, I strongly recommend using this body wash in conjunction.
+TIP: If you’re thinking about making the switch to natural neodorant, I strongly recommend using this body wash in conjunction.
 It helps fight odor, decreasing your chances of smelling.
 Both my husband and I use it and whenever we travel, I notice we both emit more odor.

-Why do I love it?
-First, it’s affordable.
-Sure, it’s a little more expensive than the value pack of Dove you get at Costco but safer products will ultimately make a healthier you.
-A healthy you pays fewer doctor’s bills over the course of your life.
+Overall, it’s affordable.
+Yes, it’s a little more expensive than the value pack of Dove you get at Costco but safer products will ultimately make a healthier you.
 Second, it lasts over 24 hours.
-I put this on in the morning and this is the only natural deodorant I found that lasted through my workout the next morning (depending on how intense my workout was).
+I put this on in the morning and this is one of the few natural deodorants that lasted through my workout the next morning (depending on how intense my workout was).
 Third, the scent is amazing.
 This is personal to me but I also liked that the wax in this is sourced from plants versus beeswax (aka cera alba or cera bellina).

 I don’t think you can go wrong with anything above but I can’t say that for every brand unfortunately!
 I bought a sample size of Lavanila and it really did not work well on my skin.
 The stick was so hard that it ended up being too abrasive during application for me to even continue using the sample size.
 I ended up tossing it!